ethereum-optimism/design-docs/security/fma-generic-contracts.md

   Proxy initializations are verified through simulations prior to execution.

 - **Detection:**
-  Call initialize(..args) or by simulating the effort.
+  Call `initialize(..args)` or by simulating the effort.

 - **Recovery Path(s):**
-  Perform an upgrade to perform the initialization.
+  Call `initialize`, or upgrade the implementation to perform the initialization.

 #### New Implementation Overwrites (wrong) Slots